cloudmesh-community/book/chapters/mapreduce/amazon-emr-1.md

 named with a pem extension.
 Save the key file generated in a safe location for use later on as this is the only time you will be able to save this key file.
 It will need to be used when you need to launch and connect to the EC2 instances created by EMR [@hid-sp18-521-ec2keypair].
-As the picture @fig:key.

 ![Key](images/EMRkey.png){#fig:key}